 Article 259.3 Requirements to be an Accredited Jumping Judge

-Financial members of the EA, who are interested in becoming an Official Jumping Judge, must complete and submit an application forms detailing their experience and referees.
+Financial members of the EA, who are interested in becoming an EA Jumping Judge, must contact their respective State Jumping Committee for further information on the process.
+When appropriate submit correct application forms and supporting evidence.